guiem/guiem.github.io/_pages/about.md

 <div class="about-archive">
   <small>
     Sometimes, I write in Catalan or Spanish—fragments of life, quietly kept.
-Explore my <a href="/year-archive-personal/">personal archive</a>.
+Explore my <a href="/year-archive-personal/">personal archive</a>.<br>
+    I also care about giving in practical ways—<a href="/altruistic/">more here</a>.
   </small>
 </div>